-The Career Center, Internships and Cooperative Education office, and professional academic advisors are among the many valuable resources that are available to you at UNT.
-The Career Center and the Internships and Cooperative Education office can provide advice about future employment opportunities as well as getting hands-on experience in your major.
+The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
+The Career Center can provide advice about internships, future employment opportunities and getting handson experience in your major.
+The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

-We encourage you to fulfill the graduation requirements for the Recommended Program or the Distinguished Achievement Program in high school.
+We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at ApplyTexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
-For details, visit www.unt.edu/credit.

-If you’re attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning allows you to receive the maximum amount of transfer credits.
+If you’re attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.

-Our Transfer Center will help you make a successful transition to college life at UNT by connecting you to a peer mentor and other campus resources.
-Each year, we welcome more transfer students than any other institution in the state.
-The center is in the University Union, Room 320.
-More information is at transition.unt.edu.
+Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
+More than 3,500 students transfer to UNT each year.